-When PacketEn is set, the processor is in the mode that Intel PT is monitoring and all packets can be generated to log what is being executed.
+When PacketEn is set, the processor is in the mode that Intel PT is monitoring.
 PacketEn is composed of other states according to this relationship:

 '''

-PacketEn ← TriggerEn AND ContextEn AND FilterEn AND BranchEn
+PacketEn := TriggerEn AND ContextEn AND FilterEn AND BranchEn

 '''

 These constituent controls are detailed in the following subsections.